vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

   - If I paused the video before getting to 20 kHz, do play/pause testing to see if I can hear a clear play/pause difference, and use that to refine my estimate of max frequency
   - Final frequency estimate: ???

-Normal headphones, right ear only:
+over-ear headphones, right ear only:

-- [ ] Normal headphones, start the video, setting volume to half the max and balance to all on right ear
+- [ ] Over-ear headphones, start the video, setting volume to half the max and balance to all on right ear
 - [ ] Right before the GO point, put finger on space bar and fingers of right hand on volume controls, close eyes, and hit space bar; keep increasing volume as needed as the sound gets fainter and fainter
 - [ ] Estimate the point at which I lose all sense of musical tone
   - Open eyes once I can no longer sense musical tone (and it just sounds like noise) even at max volume